cmayer/BaitFisher-package/README.md

    Be sure that decreasing the size of the tiling design makes sense.

 >  **Message 1:**
-   *ALERT: Skipping <feature name> feature since its overlap with the transcript is too short.
+   *ALERT: Skipping feature-name feature since its overlap with the transcript is too short.
 Length of overlap: a-number*
    **Message 2:**
-   *ALERT: Skipping <feature name> feature since the alignment is tool short after removing gap only positions.
+   *ALERT: Skipping feature-name feature since the alignment is too short after removing gap only positions.
 Length of overlap: a-number*
    **Reason:**
    The feature, the transcript or only the overlap of the two are too short to host a complete tiling design.
    **Solution:**
    If the size of the requested tiling design is decreased, it might be possible to design baits for this feature.

 >  **Message:**
-   *ALERT: Alignment contains ... features but no single valid bait region.
+   *ALERT: Alignment contains #number features but no single valid bait region.
 (Details: see above.)*
    **Reason:**
    This message hints at the avbove messages.